-Matt Baril is a Senior Product Consultant and MTC’s Marketing guru.
+Matt Baril is MTC’s Marketing guru.
 He joined MyTiCon in March 2014 as a Certified Associate in Project Management, which makes sense since he spends most of his time setting deadlines for the rest of the team.
 Matt is bilingual in French and English, which must be why he talks twice as much as anyone else.
 He makes us have team meetings first thing Monday mornings and watch online tutorials of him teaching us how to implement some “new and improved” application tool.
 Matt loves to spend time with his family on his sail boat or at the cabin.
-But things are about to get hectic for this dad; the family is expecting twin boys in early 2018.
+But things have become hectic for this dad; the family has just welcomed twin boys in early 2018.
 We doubt he’ll get to read any more books and sailing will be docked for a bit.
 Hopefully this means no more Monday morning team meetings.

 Denise has been with MyTiCon since the early stages and has built a loyal customer base with successful projects all over North America.
 Her love and passion for mass timber excites everyone around her.
 ‘Fantastic’ is by far her favourite word, and you will hear it exclaimed throughout the day.
 Denise is the only one in the company with her own office; not because she’s earned it, but because it’s the only way the rest of the team can get any peaceful work done.
 It’s hard to find someone more caring than Denise.
 She never hesitates to walk the extra mile for her friends and colleagues, with her loving husband always at her side.
 Denise wears many hats (figuratively speaking; she wouldn’t risk a bad hair day).
 In her free time, she teaches Keto cooking classes, hosts dinner parties, and caters special events for her friends.
 We give her a hard time, but we wouldn’t survive a day without our MyTiCon mom.